 Many times, parents fail to identify their child’s disability, especially when it is not visible, e.g. - hearing impairment.
 Thus, it is not treated in time.
 This hampers the speech development of the child, which is primarily dependent on hearing.
 Therefore, it becomes imperative that the parents are observant in the early stages of child development so that early intervention can take place.

 But how can a parent know that their child is ‘at risk’?

 - Delayed Milestones

-Milestones are stages of expected physical and mental development of a child at a particular age.
+Milestones are the stages of expected physical and mental development of a child at a particular age.

-e. g. a child learns to sit by the time he is seven months old.
+e. g. a child learns to sit when he is seven months old.

 - Inappropriate Responses

 Reactions, which are not right in a particular situation e.g. a hearing impaired child, will not be affected by loud noise of crackers.

 Behaviour which is detrimental to the well being of a child e.g. a child engages in physically harmful, dangerous activities not for the sake of fun or thrill of it, but he does not understand or consider the possible consequences.